JiyaSu/CapelliniSpTRSV/README.md

 This is the source code of a paper entitled "CapelliniSpTRSV: A Thread-Level Synchronization-Free Sparse Triangular Solve on GPUs" by Jiya Su, Feng Zhang, Weifeng Liu, Bingsheng He, Ruofan Wu, Xiaoyong Du, Rujia Wang, 2020.

 The 6 algorithms in this project are execute on CUDA version.
-Among them, 2_SyncFree_csc2, 3_cuSP2 and 4_cuSP-layer2 are already proposed algorithms, which are used as benchmark algorithms.
-The other three algorithms are our proposed algorithms.
-8_mix2 has the best performance, but has a short preprocessing time.
-7_ourWrtFst2 has better performance than 6_our2Part2, and there is no preprocessing time for both algorithms.
+Among them, SyncFree_csc, cuSP and cuSP-layer are already proposed algorithms, which are used as benchmark algorithms.
+The other three algorithms are our proposed algorithms. mix has the best performance, but has a short preprocessing time. ourWrtFst has better performance than our2Part, and there is no preprocessing time for both algorithms.

 We will continue to improve this project to make CapelliniSpTRSV easier to use.